Mithun0017/Mithun0017/README.md

 ### 👨‍💻 About Me

 - 🎓 I'm passionate about transforming ideas into visuals through code.
-- 💡 Always curious to explore **tech + art**
+- 💡 Always curious to explore **tech + art**.
-- 🚀 Love building fun projects and automating boring stuff
+- 🚀 Love building fun projects and automating stuffs.

 ---